-1. The “impossible triangle” of DDoS defense
+The “impossible triangle” of DDoS mitigation architectures

 When DDoS defense moves from a perimeter bolt-on to part of the system hot path, engineering teams face a long-standing “impossible triangle”—three goals that are hard to satisfy at once: